Nader Shah: Death and legacy

 Nader Shah was well known to the European public of the time.
 In 1768, Christian VII of Denmark commissioned Sir William Jones to translate a Persian language biography of Nader Shah written by his Minister Mirza Mehdi Khan Astarabadi into French.
 It was published in 1770 as Histoire de Nadir Chah.
 Nader's Indian campaign alerted the East India Company to the extreme weakness of the Mughal Empire and the possibility of expanding to fill the power vacuum.
-Without Nader, "eventual British [rule in India] would have come later and in a different form, perhaps never at all - with important global effects".
+Without Nader, "eventual British [rule in India] would have come later and in a different form, perhaps never at all – with important global effects".
+Joseph Stalin, leader of the Soviet Union is said to have admired him and called him a teacher (alongside Ivan the Terrible).

 The military success of Nader was nearly unprecedented for Muslim Shahs.

 Flag

-Nader Shah consciously avoided the using the colour green, as green was associated with Shia Islam and the Safavid dynasty.
+Nader Shah consciously avoided using the colour green, as green was associated with Shia Islam and the Safavid dynasty.